ktk-2005/Feedbacker-Forum/README.md

 ## Usage

-The project consist of two different parts - the dashboard view for the developers, and the feedbacker view for giving feedback.
+The project consist of two separate main parts - the dashboard view for the developers, and the feedbacker view for giving feedback.

 #### Dashboard